Deviation Inequalities in Probability Theory

 The literature is full of references to both "deviation inequalities" and "concentration inequalities".
 I have never seen a rigorous definition separating the two.
 When I consulted four scholars more expert than I in this field (I'm just a user, not an innovator, unlike my informants), I received four distinct answers:- "Concentration" inequalities get tighter as we consider more random variables, "deviation" inequalities do not.
 (So in this sense Markov's inequality is just a deviation inequality, and so is Chebyshev's, but Chebyshev's applied to means of uncorrelated random variables is a concentration inequality.)

-- If we use a union bound, a "deviation" inequality becomes trivial after considering a merely polynomial-in-\( 1/h \) events, while a "concentration" inequality can handle unions of exponentially many event.
+- If we use a union bound, a "deviation" inequality becomes trivial after considering a merely polynomial-in-\( 1/h \) events, while a "concentration" inequality can handle unions of exponentially many events.
 (Again, this would make Markov's inequality a "deviation" inequality, but the elaboration using the moment generating function a "concentration" inequality.)

 - "Deviation" inequalities are one-sided while "concentration" inequalities are two-sided, following the usage on the first page of Massart, 2000.
 This would make Markov's inequality a deviation result, and Chebyshev's a concentration result.